openedx/open-edx-proposals/oeps/oep-0034-bp-lint-amnesty.rst

 ``lint-amnesty``.
 For example, when granting amnesty to a pylint violation, it would look like ``# lint-amnesty, pylint: disable=my-error``.

-Once all lints have been granted amnesty, CI will be used to ensure that no new violations are added.
+Once all violations have been granted amnesty, CI will be used to ensure that no new violations are added.
 If a linter is upgraded or a new rule is added, then all new violations will either be fixed or granted amnesty as well.